prys0000/archives-handwriting-text-extract-project/README.md

 <p style="margin-left:40px">3.
 Once AWS is connected you will install a few basic packages:</p>

 <ul>
-	<li style="margin-left: 40px;"><strong>pyPDF2</strong>: This package is used for extracting text from PDF files.
+	<li><strong>pyPDF2</strong>: This package is used for extracting text from PDF files.

 	<ul>
-		<li style="margin-left: 40px;">You can install it using the command: pip install PyPDF2.</li>
+		<li>You can install it using the command: pip install PyPDF2.</li>
 	</ul>
 	</li>
-	<li style="margin-left: 40px;"><strong>sumy:</strong> This package is used for text summarization.
+	<li><strong>sumy:</strong> This package is used for text summarization.
 	<ul>
-		<li style="margin-left: 40px;">You can install it using the command: pip install sumy.</li>
+		<li>You can install it using the command: pip install sumy.</li>
 	</ul>
 	</li>
-	<li style="margin-left: 40px;"><strong>openpyxl:</strong> This package is used for working with Excel files (.xlsx)
+	<li><strong>openpyxl:</strong> This package is used for working with Excel files (.xlsx)
 	<ul>
-		<li style="margin-left: 40px;">You can install it using the command: pip install openpyxl</li>
+		<li>You can install it using the command: pip install openpyxl</li>
 	</ul>
 	</li>
-	<li style="margin-left: 40px;"><strong>rake-nltk:</strong> This package is used for keyword extraction algorithm which tries to determine key phrases in a body of text by analyzing the frequency of word appearance and its co-occurrence with other words in the text pyspellchecker: This package is is designed to be easy to use to get basic spell checking.
+	<li><strong>rake-nltk:</strong> This package is used for keyword extraction algorithm which tries to determine key phrases in a body of text by analyzing the frequency of word appearance and its co-occurrence with other words in the text pyspellchecker: This package is is designed to be easy to use to get basic spell checking.
 	<ul>
-		<li style="margin-left: 40px;">You can install it using the command: pip install rake-nltk</li>
+		<li>You can install it using the command: pip install rake-nltk</li>
 	</ul>
 	</li>
-	<li style="margin-left: 40px;"><strong>levenshtein:</strong> Levenshtein Python C extension module contains functions for fast computation of: Levenshtein (edit) distance, and edit operations, string similarity, approximate median strings, and generally string averaging
+	<li><strong>levenshtein:</strong> Levenshtein Python C extension module contains functions for fast computation of: Levenshtein (edit) distance, and edit operations, string similarity, approximate median strings, and generally string averaging
 	<ul>
-		<li style="margin-left: 40px;">You can install it using the command: pip install levenshtein</li>
+		<li>You can install it using the command: pip install levenshtein</li>
 	</ul>
 	</li>
 </ul>